The most common form (percentage needed) of Eczema is 'Atopic Eczema' - in this case 'atopic' meaning 'of unknown origin'.

-A variety of factors, including environmental, diet, genetic, and viral / bacterial are known to be associated with the disorder.
-But no direct mechanism which explains the persistent skin outbreaks has yet been found.
+A variety of factors, including environmental, diet, genetic, viral, and bacterial are known to be associated with the disorder.
+But no direct biological mechanism which explains the persistent skin outbreaks has yet been found.

 Since the cause is unknown, current treatments are based around relieving the symptoms rather than 'curing' the condition.

 Also see :

 Ideas for new topics, and suggested additions / corrections for older ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma